200 negative reviews for the 2 euro for a dish tavern: what is review bombing and how does it work - Breaking Latest News

 During the night the intervention of Google

-Right or wrong, review bombing is a concrete demonstration of how great the power of social networks is and how what happens online can have concrete consequences in the real world.
-For a restaurant, having a rating of less than 4, if not even less than 3, on Maps is a big obstacle: many people do searches by filtering by votes, and having such a low rating means practically never appearing.
+Right or wrong, review bombing is one concrete demonstration of how great the power of social media is network and how what happens online can have concrete consequences in the real world.
+For a restaurant, having a rating of less than 4, if not even less than 3, on Maps is a big obstacle: many people search by filtering by votes, and having such a low rating means not appearing practically never.
 It means being invisible, not existing for hundreds of potential customers.

-In the specific case of the Finale Ligure tavern, a couple of things have been happening in the last few hours that try to rebalance the situation: between the night and the early hours of the day, numerous 5-star reviews are appearing, equally from people who may not have ever eaten there but want to show “solidarity towards the staff”; moreover, many of the recent scores of 1-star reviews have evidently been removed by Google.
+In the specific case of the Finale Ligure tavern, a couple of things have been happening in the last few hours that try to rebalance the situation: between the night and the early hours of the day, numerous 5 star reviews, equally of people who may have never eaten there but want to show “solidarity towards the staff”; in addition, many of the recent dozens of 1 star reviews have clearly been removed yes Google.

-Going back to the votes prior to the story, it must be said that there were not a few real customers who complained about the tavern’s pricing policy, but this is obviously another story.
+Going back to the votes prior to the affair, it must be said that there were not a few real customers who complained about the pricing policy of the tavern, but this is obviously another story.